ShajibEwuCse19/Library-Management-System-Using-JAVA/README.md

 ## Project Description

-This is a Command Line Interface (CLI) application developed in Java.
+This is a console application developed in Java.
 The project utilizes object-oriented programming concepts and collections.
 It simulates a library management system with features for both administrative staff and users.

 ## How to Run the Project